immcantation/tigger/docs/topics/findUnmutatedCalls.md

 allele_calls
-:   a vector of strings respresenting Ig allele calls, where multiple calls are separated by a comma
+:   a vector of strings respresenting Ig allele calls, where multiple calls are separated by a comma.

 sample_seqs
-:   V(D)J-rearranged sample sequences matching the order of the given `allele_calls`
+:   V(D)J-rearranged sample sequences matching the order of the given `allele_calls`.

 germline_db
 :   a vector of named nucleotide germline sequences